nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 ## Google Assistant integration

-* Expose commands to be linked in [openHAB cloud connector](https://www.openhab.org/v2.3/addons/integrations/openhabcloud/) settings
+* Expose items to [openHAB cloud connector](https://www.openhab.org/docs/ecosystem/google-assistant/) (Settings > openHAB cloud > Items to expose)

-### Via IFTTT
+### Option 1: Via IFTTT
 * Create IFTTT applet
 * If: Google Assistant / Say a simple phrase
-* Then: openHAB / Send a command
+* Then: openHAB / Send a command to item (Power [ON, OFF], Small coffee...)
+* Your Google Assistant devices will now respond to the defined 'simple phrase'
+* Advantage of IFTTT: You can simply add commands other than power on/off.

-### Via OpenHAB
+### Option 2: Via OpenHAB
-* Make sure the CoffeeMaker_Power item has Google Assistant meta data assigned in openHAB
+* Make sure the `CoffeeMaker_Power` item has Google Assistant `Coffee_Maker` tag assigned in openHAB
-* In Google Home app, add openHAB account
+* In Google Home app, add openHAB account (say "talk to openHAB")
-* (If you had already done the previous step: Tell app to refresh / sync devices)
+* (If you had already done the previous step: say "refresh devices")
+* You will see a coffee maker icon popup
+* Your Google Assistant devices will now understand "turn on/off coffee maker" commands (but nothing else)

 ## What the code does not do / possible extensions